AnnikaV9/carrotsh/README.md

 #### Supported operating systems:
  - macOS (Tested on Big Sur)
- - GNU/Linux (Tested on Arch & Debian)
+ - GNU/Linux (Tested on Arch, Debian Bullseye, and RHEL 9)
+ - BSD (Tested on FreeBSD 13.1 and OpenBSD 7.1)
- - musl/Linux (Tested on Alpine Linux)
+ - musl/Linux (Tested on Alpine 3.16)
- - Android (Tested on Android 11 & 12 using [Termux](https://github.com/termux/termux-app))
+ - Android (Tested on Android 11 and 12 using [Termux](https://github.com/termux/termux-app))

 #### Required software:
- - node.js
+ - node.js v16 or above
- - npm
+ - npm v6 or above
- - python3
+ - python v3.7 or above
  - make & g++ (Linux, Android) or Xcode (MacOS) -> (For building node-pty when running `npm install`)

 <br />